Ashik241/LexiLearn09672/README.md

 Follow these steps to get your application live.

-### Step 1: Update Configuration Files
+### Step 1: Update Configuration Files (I have already done this for you)

 1.  **`package.json`**:
-    *   Open the `package.json` file.
-    *   Find the `homepage` field.
-    *   Replace `<your-github-username>` with your actual GitHub username.
-    *   The final URL should look like this: `"homepage": "https://github.com/Ashik241/LexiLearn09672.git"`
+    *   The `homepage` field has been set to `https://Ashik241.github.io/LexiLearn09672`.

 2.  **`next.config.ts`**:
-    *   Open the `next.config.ts` file.
-    *   At the top of the file, find the constant `REPO_NAME`.
-    *   If your GitHub repository name is different from `lexilearn`, update the value of `REPO_NAME` to match your repository name.
+    *   The configuration has been updated for static export (`output: 'export'`).
+    *   `basePath` and `assetPrefix` have been set to your repository name (`/LexiLearn09672`).

 ### Step 2: Push Your Code to GitHub

-Make sure your local code is committed and pushed to the `main` (or `master`) branch of your GitHub repository.
+Make sure your local code is committed and pushed to the `main` branch of your GitHub repository.

+Run these commands in your terminal:

 ```bash
 git add .